 So how can you track your video performance?

-You can simply use YouTube Analytics and Google Analytics to track your video performance and analyse your total video views, traffic sources, total watch time etc.
+You can simply use YouTube Analytics and Google Analytics to track your video performance and analyze your total video views, traffic sources, total watch time, etc.

 #7.
 How to Rank Your Videos On Google And YouTube?

 It doesn’t matter how informative your videos are; if they are not ranking on top of YouTube search results, you’ll not get any views.